tonyscottpage/site/_posts/2014-08-25-open-kitchen.markdown

 __________________
 <b>Notes</b>

-* More on Wilson Page's experience of joining Mozilla, a workplace inspired by the Open Source movement, including photo <a href="http://wilsonpage.co.uk/my-journey-to-mozilla/"; target="_blank">here</a>.
+* More on Wilson Page's experience of joining Mozilla, a workplace inspired by the Open Source movement<a href="http://wilsonpage.co.uk/my-journey-to-mozilla/"; target="_blank">here</a>.

 __________________